vivinsandar/ArcaneMaze/README.md

 - Imdb Rating and Tmdb Rating support for series/episodes.
 - Search movies/series by Title, Actors, Directors.
 - Sort movies/series by Title, Rating and Year.
+- Mark movies/series/episode as favourite, watched
+- Filter movies/series/episodes based on favourite and watched/not watched.
-- Filter movies/series based on Actors, Directors and Genre
+- Filter movies/series based on Actors, Directors and Genre.
 - View trailer for movies.
-- Download/search subtitles for movies and episodes
+- Download/search subtitles for movies and episodes.
+- Feature to view duplicate movies (same movies found in different paths)
+- Feature to view the unmapped files/manually map them to movies/episode.
+- Feature to manually map the duplicate movies to different movies/episodes
+- Feature to updat the movie/epiodoe to different movie/episode.
 - Easy to use , simple UI

 ## Release date